 The ownership of works of art forms a significant part of the wealth of many international private clients, and the kudos and personal enjoyment that comes with such ownership is an added benefit to the financial returns many collectors have witnessed in recent years.
 In the United Kingdom, the art market services international clientele, attracting dealers and collectors from around the globe.
-A significant boom took place between 2010 and 2015,2 which was followed by a market correction in 2016;3 however, during 2017 and continuing into 2018 there has been a recovery in the market and confidence in art as an asset class has returned.4 Many collectors who may have initially acquired works of art purely for pleasure have since witnessed their acquisitions become a significant proportion of their net wealth during the last decade5 and, with this in mind, other collectors have entered the market seeking to spread their class of investments.
+A significant boom took place between 2010 and 2015,2 which was followed by a slight market correction in 2016;3 however, since then there has been a recovery in the market and confidence in art as an asset class has returned.4 Many collectors who may have initially acquired works of art purely for pleasure have witnessed their acquisitions become a significant proportion of their net wealth since the financial crash of 20085 and, with this in mind, other collectors have entered the market seeking to spread their class of investments.
 Whether this will continue cannot be certain, but for the moment, the fiscal policy has remained largely unchanged.
-Since the result of the June 2016 UK referendum on membership of the European Union, there has been speculation about the impact Brexit will have on the art market, and the interest groups representing the art market have been working with the UK Treasury to minimise the practical issues, such as the issue of export licences, but no changes to the current rules or policies have been announced at the time of writing; the issues surrounding Brexit remain uncertain.
+Following the result of the June 2016 UK referendum on membership of the European Union, there has been speculation about the impact Brexit will have on the art market, and the interest groups representing the art market have been working with the UK Treasury to minimise the practical issues, such as the issue of export licences, but no changes to the current rules or policies have been confirmed at the time of writing; the issues surrounding Brexit remain uncertain.

-UK government policy is generally in favour of arts and heritage, with some specific incentives and tax reliefs available (see below).
+UK government policy is generally in favour of supporting the arts and heritage, with some specific incentives and tax reliefs available (see below).
 The importance of the art, culture and heritage industries for the UK economy is widely promoted6 and has been recognised as an important part of the tourism industry in particular.
-For new and existing collectors, the tax treatment may be attractive but the ownership structure should be the first consideration for collectors and it is useful to bear in mind the ultimate destination for any collection when deciding how it should be owned, whether that is a legacy to the next generation, a bequest to a museum or, in due course, a sale.
+For new and existing collectors, the tax treatment may be attractive but the ownership structure should be the first consideration, and it is essential to bear in mind the ultimate destination for any collection when deciding how it should be owned, whether that is a legacy to the next generation, a bequest to a museum or, in due course, a sale.

 The United Kingdom does not maintain a general register of chattels, although the UK's tax collecting and administration agency, Her Majesty's Revenue and Customs (HMRC), does keep a register of works of art that are conditionally exempt from inheritance tax (IHT).
 Currently, there is no wealth tax applicable to individuals or their chattels, and consequently there are attractions in terms of privacy, personal enjoyment and deferred taxation to this class of investments for those who are willing to hold non-income producing assets as part of their overall portfolio.
 Many works of art in the United Kingdom have been held by the same families for generations and the UK tax legislation has beneficial rules to encourage the care and maintenance of heritage chattels in private ownership7 so long as owners give public access to those objects.
 Since as far back as 18968 there has been a recognition that heritage assets require special protection and successive legislation has addressed this point.9